aschelfo-5257/JavaScript-Lecture/JavaScript Course /Module 1: Introduction to JavaScript /Session 1.1 /Console.md

-# Lesson 1.1 - Console
+# Session 1.1 - Console

 The console in JavaScript refers to the console object, which provides access to the browser's or Node.js environment's debugging console.
 It is a global object, meaning it can be accessed from anywhere within your JavaScript code.